Eye on legislation: Issues range from GSA consolidation to first responder funding

-Just about everything that goes on this year on Capitol Hill must move forward in the shadow of the 2004 elections, which will likely taint just about every bill that moves through the
+Just about everything that goes on this year on Capitol Hill must move forward in the shadow of the 2004 elections, which will likely taint just about every bill that moves through the legislative process.

 Lawmakers are often hamstrung by the lack of money, so creating a budget is an annual ordeal.
 And high on the to-do list for members this year is finishing up last year's funding.

 There are other money issues, however, awaiting members of Congress, not the least of which is how to fund the efforts of first responders and how or whether to reorganize the General Services Administration.

 The underlying question is how much will get done under that election shadow.

 Why you should care